Annual Conference 2025

 The panel sessions mirror how our legal work runs in parallel with current events.
 Participants confirmed so far include:

-Migration: “UK calls for French crackdown on shallow-water migrant crossings…” (The Times, May 2025): Adrian Berry KC, Garden Court Chambers, London, Nikki Vreede, Everaert Advocaten, Amsterdam, Avv Marco Bona, Studio Legale Bona Oliva & Associati, Turin, Lisanne Chamberland-Pulin, French & Canadian lawyer, Hope Avocats, Bordeaux.
+Migration: Adrian Berry KC, Garden Court Chambers, London, Nikki Vreede, Everaert Advocaten, Amsterdam, Avv Marco Bona, Studio Legale Bona Oliva & Associati, Turin, Lisanne Chamberland-Pulin, French & Canadian lawyer, Hope Avocats, Bordeaux.
 Panel to be moderated by HHJ Richard Pearce, Judge in charge of the Circuit Commercial Court and Business and Property Courts, Manchester.

-International Criminal Law: “Donald Trump imposes sanctions on ICC officials in new executive Order” (Financial Times February 2025) – Scope for national jurisdictions and other mechanisms to step up in the fight against impunity?
+International Criminal Law: In light of unwarranted US Sanctions on the ICC, what scope for national courts and other mechanisms to step up in the fight against impunity for atrocity crimes?
 Ward Ferdinandusse, the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou, Executive Director of Yazda – a Yazidi-focussed global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, Martin Hackett, Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers, and Luke Vidal, Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria/ISIS criminal case.
 The panel to be moderated by James Onalaja, Barrister 187 Chambers.

-Family: “Madonna Louise Ciccone v Guy Stuart Richie & Other” [2016] EWHC 616 (Fam) A session on The Hague Convention and international child abduction.
+Family: A session on The Hague Convention and international child abduction.
 Speakers include Michael Gration KC, barrister, 4PB, Amy Rowe, Partner, Hunters and Karen O’Leary, Senior Partner, Head of Family & Child Law, Caldwell & Robinson.

-Tech/AI: “Starmer pledges to make Britain “battle-ready” with drones and AI” (The Guardian, May 2025) – Real-world deployment of AI – what use will it be put to and how will it be regulated.
-Reinhold Gallmetzer, International Prosecutor founder of the Center for Climate Crime Analysis (The Hague).
-Panel to be moderated by Leila Ghahhary (English & Canadian Barrister, Lincoln House Chambers Manchester and Ghahhary Thomas, Toronto).
+Tech/AI: Real-world deployment of AI – what use will it be put to and how will it be regulated.
+Speakers include Reinhold Gallmetzer, International Prosecutor founder of the Center for Climate Crime Analysis (The Hague) and Emily Gillett, a Senior Research Scholar at LawAI, with a focus on AI regulation, policy and governance.
+Panel to be moderated by Leila Ghahhary English & Canadian Barrister, Lincoln House Chambers Manchester and Ghahhary Thomas, Toronto.

-Trade: “Trade crime is soaring, US firms say, as Trump’s tariffs incentivize fraud” (New York Times, May 2025).
-A session on trade and rule of law issues is planned.
+Trade: A session on trade and rule of law issues is planned.
 Professor Alastair Sutton, barrister, Brick Court Chambers, London & Avocat au Barreau Francophone de Bruxelles, George Peretz KC, barrister, Monckton Chambers and Pascal Kerneis, Managing Director, European Services Forum.
 Panel to be moderated by The President of the High Court of Ireland, Mr Justice David Barniville.

-Climate: “Half the tree of life: ecologists’ horror as nature reserves are emptied of insects.”
-(The Guardian, May 2025) Dame Eleanor Sharpston KC member of the Aarhus Convention Compliance Committee & Hannah Godfrey, Bar of Ireland.
+Climate: Dame Eleanor Sharpston KC member of the Aarhus Convention Compliance Committee & Hannah Godfrey, Bar of Ireland.

 Tickets